ezakhar/help/en/basics/training-plan.md

 ### Dynamic plan {#dynamic}

 Plan with fixed dates can additionally be made dynamic.
 In dynamic plan all changes are transferred to assigned athletes.

 ![training plan not fixed dates](https://content.staminity.com/assets/images/_new/methodology/tp-fixed-dynamic.gif)

-Такой план удобно использовать:
+Such plan will come in handy:

-* для проведения **тренировочных сборов**. Группа спортсменов, выезжающая на сбор, прикрепляется к такому плану и каждый участник сбора видит в своем календаре актуальное расписание тренировок. Если по каким-то причинам расписание меняется, организаторам достаточно внести изменения в один план и они будут переданы всем спортсменам.
+* for holding** training camps**.
+Group of athletes, participating in the camp, is assigned to such plan and each participant sees an actual schedule on his calendar.
+If for some reason there are changes in the schedule, organizers need to edit only one plan and changes will be transferred to all athletes

-* для работы тренера с **корпоративной командой по бегу и триатлону**, занимающейся по одному расписанию. Тренер работает в этом случае с одним планом, а каждый член команды в своем календаре видит актуальное расписание.
+* for working with **corporate running and triathlon team** that train according to the same schedule.
+In this case, the coach works with one plan, and each team member sees actual schedule on his calendar.

-* для планирования общих тренировок. Клубы, которые проводят общие очные тренировки, могут использовать для этого обновляемый план. И тогда у каждого ученика расписание в календаре будет индивидуальное, но туда же будут попадать и общегрупповые очные тренировки.
+* for planning group activities.
+Clubs that hold group offline activities, can use dynamic plan for this purpose.
+In this case, each athlete will have both individual schedule and group offline activities on his calendar.